Proof of God’s Existence

 Proof

 First, what is proof?
 A proof is something which, assuming certain axioms, uses deduction to establish a definitive conclusion.
 For example, Euclid assumes his postulates, and proves that, under these axioms, all three sided polygons’ interior angles add up to 180°.
 Natural science, on the other hand, relies on testing observations to inductively work backwards to the applicable axioms.
-Euclid’s contemporary, Xenophanes, thought the earth was the center of the solar system because had had to assume the stars were close by (having no way to test that hypothesis) and observed they stayed in the same position year after year.
-Obviously, his observation that the stars were close by ended up being misleading, thus sullying his otherwise reasonable conclusion.
+Euclid’s contemporary, Xenophanes, thought the earth was the center of the solar system because he assumed the stars were close by (having no way to test that hypothesis) and observed they stayed in the same (relative) position year after year.
+Obviously, his observation that the stars were close by ended up being wrong, thus sullying his otherwise reasonable conclusion.
 Observations and experiments can be deficient in practically infinite ways.
 As such, there are similar stories from every realm of natural science over the past 2,500 years.

 Why am I discussing this?
 Because many demand a scientific demonstration that God exists and view it as a cop-out when apologists say God categorically cannot be demonstrated in this fashion; however, while God cannot be demonstrated through inductive natural science, God can be demonstrated through a deductive logical proof.
 As we have seen, deductive proofs are actually more definitive than natural science – if the axioms are true and the proof is valid, then the proof is absolute.
 So, which axioms must we assume in order to prove God exists?
 All we must assume is that we perceive reality with just enough fidelity that logic works.
 This should be most agreeable; after all, without accepting this axiom, one couldn’t even do science in the first place!
 If you don’t struggle with crippling incredulity about whether gravity is real, you’ve already assumed more than enough for this proof to work.